panzerdp/voca/markdown/DEVELOPMENT.md

+Voca development environment requires Node version 4 and above.

-Fork the repostiory, then clone it into your project directory.
+Fork the repository, then clone it into your project directory.

 Install the development dependencies within Voca source directory:
 ```bash